 Inspiration works like a silver lining.
-Here I am (Jacob), sharing my story with you about my struggles with bipolar.
+Here I am (Jacob), sharing my story with you about my struggles with Bipolar Depression Disorder.
 I hope this gives you hope.

 I was an enthusiastic boy in my college days.
 Even now, my friends remember me for how much fun it was being with me.
-Like having fun with friends and participating in college culturals.
-There are a lot of fresh memories to cherist, until the rise of my nervy days.
+Like having fun with friends and participating in college cultural.
+There are a lot of fresh memories to cherish, until the rise of my nervy days.

 It all started slowly, I still remember those days I cried for no reason.
 Often feeling a sense of despair and I spent a lot of time alone.
 At a point, the symptoms I was experiencing became persistent and severe.
 There is an invisible handcuff in my bed that makes me stay put for more than 12 hours.
 Often I buried myself in the fear for the unknown.
 Because of these symptoms, my self-confidence was at an all-time low.
 Eventually, I was preoccupied with thoughts of suicide and engulfed with negativity.

 Caged in thoughts